stlab/better-code/better-code/src/chapter-1-introduction.md

 ## Forewarning

-It is important to forwarn you that we're going to take some strong stances against some of today's commonly accepted practices.
+It is important to forewarn you that we're going to take some strong stances against some of today's commonly accepted practices.
 We want to emphasize that these are exclusively criticisms of practices, not practitioners.
 We urge you to keep an open mind as you reflect upon our suggested alternatives.
 You can expect